 Former Kalinga Bowls Club remediation project - Kalinga

-Brisbane City Council is undertaking works to remediate contaminated land at the former Kalinga Bowls Club.
+Brisbane City Council has completed works to remediate contaminated land at the former Kalinga Bowls Club.

 |Address||Former Kalinga Bowls Club, between Thorpe Street and Jimbour Street, Kalinga|